TheLastEinherjar/Search-Term-Database/README.md

 # Term Database

-This repository contains a database of various terms across different topics.
+This repository contains a database of over 10k search terms across different topics.

 ## Structure

 The database is organized by categories, with each category containing a list of related terms.
 The terms are stored in JSON list format.